Our housing needs are changing — and the dedicated dining room is one of the casualties.

 Here are some clever ways homeowners have converted their dedicated dining areas with the help of transforming and multi-purpose furniture:

 As their family grew, Alison and Trevor had to find clever ways to make room in their 600-square-foot, one-bedroom Vancouver apartment.
 Though small, they loved their apartment — with its high ceilings, tall windows, and proximity to a vibrant neighborhood — and they were loath to leave when their kids were born.
 Rather than upsize, they adapted their existing space to work for their needs.
-They gave kids Theo (5) and Mae (3) the apartment’s lone bedroom, and re-purposed the area off the kitchen — what might conventionally serve as a dining space — into their bedroom with the Penelope 2 queen-sized wall bed from Resource.
+They gave kids Theo (5) and Mae (3) the apartment’s lone bedroom, outfitting their room with a Kali Duo bunk wall bed system.
+The couple re-purposed the area off the kitchen — what might conventionally serve as a dining space — into their bedroom with the Penelope 2 queen-sized wall bed from Resource.

 Alison and Trevor still host guests around their extending dining table, which floats in what is now their combination kitchen/dining area.